jenkinsci/bridge-method-injector/README.md

 }
 ```

-Running the bytecode post processor, the resulting class file will look like the following pseudo-code:
+Running the bytecode post processor, the resulting class file will look like the following pseudocode:

 ```java
 // your original definition